Following a successful installation, KbdEdit is started by choosing the "KbdEdit" icon from the Start Menu's "KbdEdit" folder.

 At any moment, only one of the four views is active and visible.

-To switch to another view, use the four tabs marked as High Level, Low Level, Dead Char and Preview.
+To switch to another view, use the four tabs marked as High Level, Low Level, Dead Char, Preview and Sticker map.
 The tabs are placed just below the toolbar.

-Alternatively, you can use the View menu items High level mapping, Low level mapping, Dead characters and Preview.
+Alternatively, you can use the View menu items High level mapping, Low level mapping, Dead characters, Preview and Sticker map.
 In this menu, a checkmark is placed next to the current view.